felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-06-20-in-the-defense-of-web-scraping.md

   ...

 Other suggestions?

-Web scraping is useful here because we need classified data to detect something.
-For example, we can scrap images of skin cancer everywhere on the web and classify to automatically detect it on a random photo.
-We can scrap images of forest fires so that cameras can recognize a danger automatically.

 In summary, Web scraping can give us better access to culture, science, and with better access to culture, science... humans can maybe act in the world with greater attention to important things and/or awareness.